Kim–Xi meetings: Fourth meeting

-Kim Jong Un met with Xi Jinping in Beijing on January 7-10, 2019.
+Kim Jong Un, accompanied by his wife Ri Sol-ju, visited China on January 7-10, 2019, where he met with Xi Jinping in Beijing.
 The trip began on Kim's 35th birthday.
 It is suspected by many that Kim Jong Un was briefing Xi Jinping on the upcoming Trump-Kim summit in Hanoi, Vietnam and seeking advice.
 Kim transited China via train during the journey to Vietnam.
+After arriving in Beijing on January 9, Kim Jong Un and Xi Jinping held talks at the Great Hall of the People to discuss deepening China-North Korea relations and the second DPRK-US summit.
+Subsequently, Xi Jinping and his wife Peng Liyuan hosted a welcome banquet for Kim Jong Un and Ri Sol-ju, and the group watched a cultural performance together.

+On the morning of January 9, Xi Jinping met with Kim Jong Un again at the Beijing Hotel.
+Peng Liyuan and Ri Sol-ju attended the meeting.
+Afterwards, the two sides had lunch together.
+Subsequently, Kim Jong Un visited the Beijing Tongrentang Yizhuang Pharmaceutical Factory to inspect the traditional Chinese medicine manufacturing process and modern processing production line.
+In the afternoon, Kim Jong Un and his entourage left Beijing by train from Beijing Station and arrived in Pyongyang on the morning of January 10 via Dandong.

 Fifth meeting

 Xi Jinping visited Kim Jong Un in the North Korean capital of Pyongyang on June 20–21, 2019.
 It was the first official visit by a Chinese leader to the country since Hu Jintao's visit 14 years prior and the first one for Xi personally since his visit to North Korea as Vice President and CCP Politburo Standing Committee member in 2008.
 Xi Jinping was met at Pyongyang International Airport by Chairman Kim where he received full military honours including a 21-gun salute and a march-past by the Supreme Guard Command Honor Guard Battalion and the Central Military Band of the Korean People's Army.
 He also became the first Chinese leader to visit the Kumsusan Palace of the Sun.
 The following evening, Xi and Kim witnessed a performance of the Korean People's Army State Merited Chorus and Symphony Orchestra at the reopening of the 2019 Arirang Mass Games at Rungrado 1st of May Stadium.